Skip to main content

 State-licensed trades require insurance, not bonds

-Air Conditioning and RefrigerationTDLR
+Air Conditioning & RefrigerationTDLR

 Texas Occupations Code Chapter 1302

-$300K liability insurance · No bond required
+$300K minimum liability insurance · Insurance, not a bond

 Texas Occupations Code Chapter 1305